1. 3DS Blog

 Virtual twins help teams test and refine products digitally before committing to physical prototypes or production decisions.
 For products such as consumer power tools, electric bicycles and baby gear, virtual twins can help teams evaluate performance, manufacturability, materials and design trade-offs earlier.

 Digital continuity connects requirements, design data, simulation results, materials, sourcing inputs and manufacturing planning in one shared flow of information.
-This helps engineering and manufacturing teams identify issues earlier, reduce late-stage rework and make decisions with greater confidence.
+For consumer goods manufacturers, this helps engineering, design, simulation and manufacturing teams work from shared information much earlier in development.

 Stay up to date